nahom-mersha/Saint-Yared-academy-ai/README.md

 The project combines a React interface with a Flask-SocketIO backend.
 It uses rule-based intent detection and conversation-state management to interpret responses and determine the next dialogue step.

+The application is also deployed and publicly accessible on Microsoft Azure.

 ## Live Demo

 [Open the live application](https://saint-yared-chatbot-nahom-2026-eedrg9efawbxd7ae.italynorth-01.azurewebsites.net/)